equs-python/__equs__.Python/day-0-introduction-to-python/README.md

 $ code .
 ```

+# -1.
+Setup your system
+If windows, sit back and relax
+If Linux/Mac virtualbox or hyper-v
+Should be pretty straight-forward

 # Day 0 - Basic introduction to Python

 Here we introduce you to the basic usage of the Python language.
 We start with basic syntax, including types, control flow, and functions.
 We then introduce object-oriented programming, a common paradigm in code development.
 With these concepts under our belt, we are ready to introduce the core package for numerical programming in Python: [NumPy](http://www.numpy.org/).
 We conclude with an introduction to two other important packages for scientific use: [matplotlib](https://www.matplotlib.org/) for plotting and [SciPy](https://www.scipy.org/) for advanced numerical functionality.